 We generate revenue by earning fees for selling value-added products to customers in connection with vehicle sales.
 Currently, our third-party value-added product offering consists of finance and protection products, including financing from third-party lenders for our customers' vehicle purchases, as well as sales of vehicle service contracts, GAP protection and tire and wheel coverage.
 As we scale our business, we intend to introduce additional value-added products that will be attractive to our customers and drive revenue and profitable growth.
 We expect that both expanded product offerings and increased attachment rates in value-added product sales will have a positive impact on our profitability.
-Consistent with our hybrid approach, we also are exploring a variety of options to expand our finance product offering to include Vroom proprietary finance products.
+We entered into a definitive agreement to acquire UACC, which we expect to accelerate our strategic objective to establish captive financing capabilities to support sales growth, improve unit economics and create long-term value for our shareholders.
 See "-Other Key Factors and Trends Affecting our Operating Results-Ability to increase and better monetize value-added products."